xyliatgithub/EN650654CIDOLD/LabOne/readme.md

 **Note: A few changes are needed in order to successfully run this lab:**
 - Setup: Step 5: Please use the new rspec file "denialOfServiceLevel1_NEW.txt" instead of the file at the given link.
 You can use the File option or copy the content of "denialOfServiceLevel1_NEW.txt" using the Text Box option.
 - Setup: If you follow all the steps but your experiment does not start as expected, please check the error messages.
-Sometimes you need to try another aggregate since the resources at the slected aggregate are limited.
+Sometimes you need to try another aggregate since the resources at the selected aggregate are limited.
 - Part 5: Step 5: If you are a Mac or Linux user and you cannot use SFTP to connect to the node successfully, you need to use your key like ssh.
 The command may look like:
 " sftp -i \<the same key with your ssh key\> -o Port=\<Your corresponding port from the previous step\> your_username@host "
 - Part7: You could only analyze the regular traffic.
 Just repeat step1-3 from Part5 four more times.
 Use iperf to generate traffic and use tcpdump to generate pcap files.
 You do not need to attack.
 Notice that you should make each traffic generation time as same as possible.